 See the study abroad office for more information.

 Preparing For Lives That Matter

 You can further your pursuit of Japanese studies by taking related courses in art, philosophy and religion, history, literature, economics, political science and geography.
 You may choose to declare an Asian Studies minor or an Interdisciplinary Studies major in Japanese studies.
-Truman has a highly vibrant Anime Club, and the Japanese Club serves for language and cultural exchanges with students from Japan.
+Truman has a highly vibrant Anime Club, and the Japanese Language Exchange Group (JLEG) serves for language and cultural exchanges with students from Japan.